 Authoritarian leaders tend to make decisions independently, resolving conflicts with a coercive style that generally requires limited input from their team members and co-workers.

-In contrast, affiliative leaders value the collective intelligence and constructive criticism of the group, preferring to involve the team in decision-making processes.
+In contrast, affiliative leaders tend to value collective intelligence and constructive criticism, preferring to involve the entire team in decision-making processes.

-While confident in their own leadership skills, affiliative leaders also trust their team’s competencies and promote a work culture rooted in constructive feedback.
+While confident in their own leadership skills, affiliative leaders also trust their team’s competencies and promote a workplace environment rooted in feedback and collaboration.

-An affiliative leader focuses less on being a visionary leader and more on creating a supportive and nurturing work environment informed by a people-first approach.
+An affiliative leader focuses less on being a visionary and more on shaping organisational culture through emotional support, consistency, and shared values.

 Servant leaders prioritise the needs of their team members, aiming to serve and support them in their personal and professional growth.

-Affiliative leaders share a similar emphasis on employee well-being, but they may not always take on the role of a servant.
+Affiliative leaders share this emphasis on employee well-being, but they may not always take on a servant’s role.

-Transactional leaders primarily use rewards and punishments to motivate their teams, relying on a structured approach to achieve specific goals.
+Transactional leaders primarily use rewards and punishments to drive performance and rely on a structured system to achieve specific outcomes.

 The short answer is no, affiliative leadership is not the same as democratic leadership.